msergiy87/reserve-internet/README.md

 # reserve-internet

-Yun can switch to reserve nternet channel and track status of main peer.
+Yun can switch to reserve internet channel and track status of main peer.

 You should have two nic cards with external ip adresses on it from different internet providers.